grnet/agkyra/docs/user_guide/source/cli.rst

 Agkyra CLI manages the agkyra back-end daemon (the module that performs the actual syncing).

-To run it, execute ``agkyra cli`` from the command line.
+To get help, execute ``agkyra help`` from the command line.
 To get a list of arguments, run it without any

 .. code-block:: console

-    $ agkyra cli
+    $ agkyra help
-    Get help
+    Help on agkyra GUI and CLI
+        agkyra         Run agkyra with GUI (equivalent to "agkyra gui") agkyra <cmd>   Run a command through agkyra CLI

+        To get help for agkyra commands:
             help <cmd>            for an individual command
             help <--list | -l>    for all commands

     Documented commands (type help <topic>):
     ========================================
-    config  help  pause  shutdown  start  status
+    config  help  pause  shutdown  start  status gui

 The CLI can be used independently or in parallel with the GUI.
 See